hamedSHF/ClusteringComments/README.md

   - **/uploadFile**: return the result of Clustering in JSON format
      - > ![Screenshot 2025-02-13 125822](https://github.com/user-attachments/assets/4805dd0b-bb53-4b97-b761-1eadd6301fd4)

+# How to run it locally?
+Move to the directory which you cloned the repo and run ```uvicorn Endpoints:main --reload ```

 # How to create docker container?
 Move to the directory which you cloned the repo.</br>
 Then execute ```docker compose up -d ``` in your terminal to build and run the container.</br>